Daughters with narcissistic mothers are fighting back in ways that no one sees.

-I suppose you learn to carry the weight, but that wound is deep.
+I suppose you learn to carry the weight, but the wound is deep.

 If you do get the opportunity to talk to your children, it’s an uphill climb, slowly convincing them of the truth.

-The best thing about kids though is that they believe the truth when they hear it in their mother’s voice.
+The best thing about kids is they believe the truth when they hear it in their mother’s voice.

 Children with loving mothers sense these things.

-My only mission is to help them heal so that before I die they can be whole and live their best life.
+My only mission is to help them heal, so before I die, they can be whole and live their best life.

-The truth is that the daughter of a narcissistic mother can be an excellent mother.
+The truth is the daughter of a narcissistic mother can be an excellent mother.

 A better mother than the one she was given because of the pain she suffered as a child.

-Many of us still chose not to for fear of continuing the cycle of abuse.
+Many of us still choose not to for fear of continuing the cycle of abuse.

 We understand damaged people raise damaged children, and if I did to my children what my mother did to me, I would never forgive myself.